 The Domestic Property Market – Unemployment spoils everything

 The Organisation for Economic Cooperation and Development (OECD) published one of its periodic in-depth reports on Spain in 2017.
 While noting improvements in the economy since the previous report in 2014 it highlighted persistent structural problems hindering sustained recovery.
-It seems not much has changed, they were the same issues mentioned in the 2014 report, above all the dire unemployment figures.
+It seems not much has changed.
+They were the same issues mentioned in the 2014 report, above all the dire unemployment figures.

 In November 2017, only 7% of new job contracts in Málaga province were permanent, 93% were temporary.
 And it’s a worrying trend that the number of very short-term contracts of five days or less is rising.
 In 2017, 26% of all contracts were of this type.
-In addition, 36% of all contracts signed each month are not actually new.
-On the contrary, they are renewals of temporary contracts signed by employees in lieu of the permanent job they really want.
+Additionally, 36% of all contracts signed each month are not actually new.
+On the contrary, they are renewals of temporary contracts signed in lieu of the permanent job employees really wanted.

-The prediction for the year end is an average unemployment rate of 16.5%.
+In the event, 2017 ended with an average unemployment rate of 16.5%.
 That’s more than double the EU average of 7.4% and only in Greece is it worse.
-And it’s more than triple the average of the 35 members of the OECD whose average in 2017 was 5.6%.
+And it’s approximately triple the 5.6% average of the 35 members of the OECD.
 Furthermore, averages mask variations.
 In some regions in Spain, e.g., Extremadura, Andalucía and the Canaries, average adult unemployment is still above 25%.
 Perhaps this is inevitable in regions highly dependent on tourism and agriculture, both sectors of seasonal jobs.
-Nevertheless, the grim reality is that at the end of 2017 five of the ten worst unemployment black spots in the EU were in Spain.
+Nevertheless, the reality is that Spain had five of the ten worst unemployment black spots in the EU in 2017.
 (Source: Eurostat)

 This is the real nightmare.
 2017 opened with an average unemployment rate for the under 35s of 41.7%.
 The year closed with a 38.2% average nationally.
 Meanwhile, the rate for the same age group in Germany is 6.6%.
 It’s true there’s been progress given that youth unemployment peaked in 2013 at 55.8%.
 But, once again, averages mask regional variations.
-At its worst, unemployment for the under 35s was over 60% in some regions and is still over 50% in places.
+At its worst, under 35s unemployment was over 60% in some regions and is still over 50% in places.
 This age group has lost a decade in employment terms and I fear they may lose another one.

 A Few Green Shoots